becketalservices/cnx_cp_filebrowser/README.md

 The default login is admin:admin
 I recommend to change this and add some additional users.

 There is no integration with the Connections Authentication.
-It is just a stand alone web-based file manager that acts on the same storage as the IBM Connections Component Pack Customizer.
+It is just a stand alone web-based file manager that acts on the same storage as the HCL Connections Component Pack Customizer.

 ## Configuration